Square acquires deepfakes research firm Dessa

 “Dessa is a leader in a variety of machine learning technologies,” wrote Square, which noted that the Dessa team will continue working out of its office in Toronto with “no immediate changes” to existing products, customers, or business operations.
 (Dessa’s cofounders will continue to lead the team.)
 “Toronto is a global hub for machine learning research and development.
 We’re excited to expand our presence in the city’s growing tech sector by further investing in Canadian engineering talent.”

 Dessa, which was founded by Eric Kin Ho Lee, Ragavan Thurairatnam, Stephen Piron, Vincent F Wong in 2016 and which raised $9 million in series A financing prior to the acquisition, is perhaps best known for its work on the detection of deepfakes, or media that takes a person in an existing image, audio recording, or video and replaces them with someone else’s likeness using AI.
-It’s behind the incredibly convincing audio deepfake of MMA-commentator-turned-podcaster host Joe Rogan, and behind a number of recently open-sourced detection technologies intended to spread awareness about deepfakes creation.
+It’s behind the incredibly convincing audio deepfake of MMA-commentator-turned-podcaster host Joe Rogan, and it’s responsible for a number of open-sourced detection technologies intended to spread awareness about deepfakes creation.

 Dessa offers two core products in Atlas and Orbit, which are a part of its Foundations platform.
-Atlas lets developers run, manage, and evaluate up to thousands of AI experiments on-premises or in the cloud using any integrated development environment or Python tool, and to integrate with Google’s Tensorboard & NVIDIA’s RAPIDS framework while lowering compute costs by over 50% using a custom job scheduler.
+Atlas lets developers run, manage, and evaluate up to thousands of AI experiments on-premises or in the cloud using any integrated development environment or Python tool, and to integrate with Google’s Tensorboard & NVIDIA’s RAPIDS framework while lowering compute costs by over 50%.
 As for Orbit, it’s a comprehensive monitoring tool for machine learning in production that supports model retraining and the tracking of data quality, metrics, input, and more, with alerts and notifications that spotlight anomalies and data pipeline failures.

 Beyond developing commercial offerings, Dessa collaborates with organizations in areas like healthcare, astronomy, and education to use machine learning to “tackle some of the biggest issues we’re facing today.”
 Late last year, it built an AI system — space2vec — that successfully identifies supernovas faster and more accurately than legacy methods, and it previously teamed up with Scotiabank to develop a system that analyzes the behaviour of credit card customers to improve collections